ValkyFischer/ValkyrieUtils/README.md

-from Config import ValkyrieConfig from Tools import ValkyrieTools from Options import ValkyrieOptions
+from Config import ValkyrieConfig from Tools import ValkyrieTools from Options import ValkyrieOptions from Compressor import ValkyrieCompressor from Crypto import ValkyrieCrypto, AES_GCM

 def run_test(debug):
     # ... (rest of the example script)